 - abscess, a painful collection of pus that’s usually accompanied by swelling and inflammation

 If bacteria enter your bloodstream, the condition can be life-threatening.
 Visit your healthcare provider immediately if you experience any of the following:

 - increasing pain or redness at the site of the infection

 - pus or fluid coming from the lymph node

 Take antibiotics as prescribed to help prevent complications.
-Do not miss a dose, especially in the first few days of treatment.
+Don’t miss a dose, especially in the first few days of treatment.